neulab/ExplainaBoard/docs/task_text_classification.md

 where
 * `--task`: denotes the task name, you can find all supported task names [here](https://github.com/ExpressAI/ExplainaBoard/blob/feat_docs_task/docs/existing_supports.md)
 * `--system_outputs`: denote the path of system outputs.
-Multiple one should be separated by comma, for example, system1,system2 (no space)
+Multiple one should be separated by space, for example, system1 system2
 * `--dataset`:optional, denotes the dataset name
 * `report.json`: the generated analysis file with json format.
 You can find the file [here](https://github.com/ExpressAI/ExplainaBoard/blob/main/data/reports/report.json).
 Tips: use a json viewer like [this one](http://jsonviewer.stack.hu/) for better interpretation.